-The Iris Prize LGBT+ Film Festival sponsored by FROOT and Aberystwyth University have established a fund to finance documentary film (Running time: About 40 Minutes) produced by emerging British LGBT+ filmmakers.
+The Iris Prize LGBTQ+ Film Festival sponsored by FROOT and Aberystwyth University have established a fund to finance documentary film (Running time: 22/25 Minutes or 40 Minutes) produced by emerging British LGBTQ+ filmmakers.
 The fund will award up-to £20000 towards a production annually for at least three years.
-Key dates for the first year are listed below.
+Key dates for the second year are listed below.